M16 rifle: Colt Model 655 and 656 "Sniper" variants

 With the expanding Vietnam War, Colt developed two rifles of the M16 pattern for evaluation as possible light sniper or designated marksman rifles.
 The Colt Model 655 M16A1 Special High Profile was essentially a standard A1 rifle with a heavier barrel and a scope bracket that attached to the rifle's carry handle.
 The Colt Model 656 M16A1 Special Low Profile had a special upper receiver with no carrying handle.
 Instead, it had a low-profile iron sight adjustable for windage and a Weaver base for mounting a scope, a precursor to the Colt and Picatinny rails.
 It also had a hooded front iron sight in addition to the heavy barrel.
 Both rifles came standard with either a Leatherwood/Realist scope 3–9× Adjustable Ranging Telescope.
 Some of them were fitted with a Sionics noise and flash suppressor.
 Neither of these rifles were ever standardized.

 These weapons can be seen in many ways to be predecessors of the U.S. Army's SDM-R and the USMC's SAM-R weapons.

+Mekut'zrar

+Israel was supplied with large numbers of M16A1 rifles by the US Government, many of which were shortened to make them more suitable for urban combat, storage in vehicles, and policing use by shortening them.
+The 20-inch M16A1 barrel was pruned back to just behind the gas port, while a new gas port was drilled to accommodate a carbine-length gas system as the front sight base was pinned in place.
+The barrel was also threaded for a standard M16A1 birdcage flash suppressor and the resulting barrel was just shy of 13-inch overall, and a CAR-15 type collapsible buttstock was fitted to replaced the fixed M16A1 fixed buttstock, thus they approximate the size of CAR-15 type carbines.
+The informal term "Mekut'zrar" translates to "sawed-off" or "shorty".